 In 2016-2017, TCHS began offering the Early Childhood Education (ECE) I pathway to its students.
 Beginning the 2019-20 school year, TCHS began offering all three classes of the ECE pathway, including the final course which requires students to have a certain number of hours of experience in a formal ECE setting.
 TCHS now offers an on-site Early Childhood Education center (Tiny Trojans).
 This center provides students with the practicum hours they need with young children for completion of the ECE pathway.
 The center also provides a much-needed educational start to prepare young children in the Telfair community to enter into preschool and elementary school.
 Hopefully, the inclusion of this ECE pathway will prepare TCHS students in their future personal and professional lives as well as improve literacy efforts in the community.
-TCHS also participates in an Early Literacy program organized by the Telfair County School System.
-This program is designed to provide Telfair County parents with Early Literacy information and resources, such as access to free books for children ages birth to five years old through the Ferst Foundation.

-6 If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including: Coordination with institutions of higher education, employers, and local partners; and
+6 If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:

+Coordination with institutions of higher education, employers, and local partners; and

 Increased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.
 Because Telfair County is a small community, its schools easily and often communicate with one another to help students transition from each school to another and finally into the community.
-For example, TCMS and TCHS participate in vertical alignment meetings twice per school year.
+For example, TCMS and TCHS participate in vertical alignment meetings.
 At these meetings, subject level teachers of grades preparing students for transition (i.e., 8th grade in TCMS and 9th grade in TCHS) meet to ensure that their instruction is aligned for their subject area.
 These meetings are necessary for ensuring streamlined education in the school system.
 Furthermore, TCHS provides students with a 9th Grade Orientation each year, where 8th grade students and parents are invited to an assembly where they are given information that is necessary to success in high school.
-At TCHS, students are given opportunities to participate in Move on When Ready to earn postsecondary credit through dual enrollment.
-Several core classes are offered on campus, but students also have the opportunity to take classes at a variety of post-secondary institutions to earn college and high school credit.
+At TCHS, students are given opportunities to participate in Dual Enrollment to earn postsecondary credit.
+Several Dual Enrollment classes are offered on campus, but students also have the opportunity to take classes at a variety of post-secondary institutions to earn college and high school credit.